QuicKey

 Limit navigation to the current browser window

 If you have multiple browser windows open, you may want to navigate among only the recent tabs that are in the current window.
-To enable this behavior, open the Options page and select Limit recent tabs to the current browser window.
+To enable this behavior, open the Options page to the General tab and select Limit recent tabs to the current browser window.
 Pressing the shortcuts for Switch instantly between the two most recent tabs or Switch to the previous tab will then switch only between recent tabs in the current window.

 You can also limit searching for tabs to the current browser window.